Table of Contents

 }

-This after insert trigger creates an Opportunity with a default StageName, CloseDate, and Amount whenever an Account is added.
+This after-insert trigger creates an Opportunity with default values for StageName, CloseDate, and Amount whenever an Account is added.

 Scenario: Update Parent Account’s Industry When a Child Account Changes